The SENCO Annual Calendar: Month-by-Month Planning Guide

 Start with the SEND register itself.
-Every pupil listed as SEN Support or with an EHCP needs their status confirmed.
+Every learner listed as SEN Support or with an EHCP needs their status confirmed.
 Check that leavers are removed, new arrivals are added, and provision categories match current need.
 A register that still lists a Year 6 leaver in October signals a system nobody trusts.

 Classroom example.
 Mrs Patel, SENCO at a two-form-entry primary, runs a 30-minute briefing for each year group team during the first INSET day.
-She hands each class teacher a printed profile sheet for their SEND pupils, walks through the three highest-need cases in detail, and takes questions.
+She hands each class teacher a printed profile sheet for their SEND learners, walks through the three highest-need cases in detail, and takes questions.
 By Friday of the first week, every teacher has a clear picture of their SEND cohort.
 Without this, teachers spend the first half-term discovering needs reactively, and the first Assess-Plan-Do-Review cycle starts late.

-Plan: Write SMART targets for each SEND pupil.
+Plan: Write SMART targets for each SEND learner.
 A useful test: could a supply teacher read this target and know exactly what to do?
 If the target says "Improve reading fluency," the answer is no. If it says "Read 60 words per minute on a Year 3 decodable text by December, measured weekly using a one-minute timed reading," the answer is yes.

 Review: Schedule the formal review point for the last week of November.
 This gives seven weeks of intervention data, which is enough to identify whether the approach is working.